Alexander Drapkin - 5 Stone Buildings

 Alexander regularly provides non-contentious trust and estate administration advice, including advice on capital taxation and tax planning.
 In addition, Alexander is always willing to deal with non-contentious issues requiring the assistance of the court, such as some applications for the replacement of incapable trustees, agreed construction and rectification claims, and non-contentious trustees’ directions.

 Alexander’s practice includes advising on pre-paid funeral trusts.
 These trusts are set up to hold assets securing the performance of pre-paid funeral plans.
-The coming into force of FCA regulations concerning pre-paid funeral schemes has led many funeral providers to review and amend at their arrangements.
 Alexander has experience considering and applying the regulations on pre-paid funeral plans as they apply to trusts, drafting new compliant trusts, and advising on issues arising out of non-compliant legacy funeral plan trusts.
 Alexander also advises on the taxation of such trusts.

 Education and Qualifications